msgalenwhite/wedding-site/README.md

 -- (SignIn) Set error for incorrect name

--- (RSVP ENTRY) get checkboxes to check on hover, and on click
+-- (RSVP ENTRY) get checkboxes to behave correctly for PlusOnes!

 -- (MainPage) fill in handleRSVPSubmit